At 15 I stopped going to school. I was a troublemaker in school and constantly at the edge of repeating the class due to horrible grades.

 In the end, everything that counted was that I trusted myself.
 Or let’s say I was too stupid to know what is right or wrong anyway.
 For me the obstacle became the way and the art of not knowing how to do things “the right way” helped me to think differently.

-I'm very thankful for all these programs offered by the government.
+I'm very thankful for all these programs offered by the government and everyone who did support me.
+No one owed me anything and I'm very happy that I met people who did trusted me, especially that first company who let me design their marketing material.
 They kept me alive and especially the last one helped me take the jump and open my own studio.
 Ironically, opening my own studio was the only path that worked out for me, even though I'd have never thought that this is what I want.